 There are no Government standards at this point in time, so it is impossible to comment on them.
-Dogs West Members must adhere to and abide by the Dogs West Code of Ethics and Regulations and there is a compliance framework in place to sanction Members who do not adhere to these.
+Dogs West Members must adhere to and abide by the Dogs West Code of Ethics and Regulations and there is a compliance framework in place to heavily sanction Members who do not adhere to these.
+It is highly unlikely that any Government standards adopted will be anywhere near as strong, relevant or enforced compared to DogsWest.